the-lambda-way/CppLox/README.md

 | test-inheritance6 | test-inheritance6.lox | test-inheritance6.lox.expected | 13       |
 | test-inheritance7 | test-inheritance7.lox | test-inheritance7.lox.expected | 13       |

+Starting in chapter 8 run `make test-all` to run all tests for the chapter.
+This might be useful if you are modifying the code.

 # License